-The City has released a request for proposals seeking a consultant to prepare a housing production plan.
-A housing production plan is a state-recognized planning tool that establishes a strategic plan for affordable housing production and goals.
-The plan will include a detailed analysis of development constraints including public infrastructure capacity, environmental constraints, protected open space and historic resources, and regulatory barriers.
-It will also provide recommendations for policies, programs, and initiatives to address local housing needs and recommendations for zoning strategies, potential municipal and private development or redevelopment sites, and ways to further participate in regional collaborations.
-The City is planning to hire a consultant in the Spring of 2021 and have a complete plan by the end of the calendar year.
+In December of 2022, the City Council adopted a housing production plan.
+A housing production plan (HPP) is a state-recognized planning tool that establishes a strategic plan for affordable housing production and goals.
+There are several recommendations for policies, programs, and initiatives to address local housing needs and recommendations for zoning strategies, potential municipal and private development or redevelopment sites, and ways to further participate in regional collaborations.
+The City plans to remove or ameliorate the negative effects of land use policies by implementing the strategies identified in the HPP.
+The strategies include an inclusionary housing ordinance, offering incentives to multifamily property owners for the right of first refusal, tax increment finance exemptions for affordable housing and smart growth zoning districts.